MarshalJoe/joecmarshall/content/posts/two-hundred-and-fifty-users-in-three-weeks.md

 ![](/images/jobletter-hug-analytics-jobletter-referrals.png)

+## Conversions

-You can see in the acquisition dashboard that this traffic translated to 70 goal 1 ("Subscribe") completions, which map to sign ups - but this is Hacker News!
+You can see in the acquisition dashboard that this traffic translated to 78 goal 1 ("Subscribe") completions, which map to email sign ups - but this is Hacker News!
 There should be a larger percentage of people signing up who are using adblockers or otherwise blocking GA.

-One of the more indirect ways would be to just... go to mailchimp.
+One of the more indirect ways would be to just... go to [Mailchimp](https://mailchimp.com).
 It's not incredibly precise, but at this small scale, when we're building our subscription base on fits and starts that correspond directly to our activity, we can basically go to mailchimp and see the effects of the spike.

 ![](/images/jobletter-hug-mailchimp-after.png)